i-aki-y/dend-capstone/README.md

 ### "the pipelines would be run on a daily basis by 7 am every day."

-Although the MovieLens dataset does not update frequently, TMDB's dataset is constantly updated.
 In order to collect the whole TMDB's movie data, it takes 1.5 days.
 But once we got the data, TMDB provide `/movie/changes` API which returns a list of movie ids that have changed in past 24 hours.
 The list looks have $\sim 2k$ items.
 When we request movie data 3 items per second, we can collect the changed movie list in 2 hours.
 In this pipe line, the changed movie list will be uploaded S3 as a update file.
 And before the etl process, this update file will be merged with the current raw dataset.
 So we can complete the pipe line in daily bases.